Hyundai Motor to make hybrid Sonata sedan in China this year

-SEOUL (Reuters) - South Korea’s Hyundai Motor (005380.KS) plans to start making the gasoline-electric hybrid version of its new Sonata sedan in China starting late this year, seeking to drive sales of environmentally friendly cars in the world’s biggest car market.
+SEOUL, April 23 (Reuters) - South Korea’s Hyundai Motor plans to start making the gasoline-electric hybrid version of its new Sonata sedan in China starting late this year, seeking to drive sales of environmentally friendly cars in the world’s biggest car market.

 This would be its first hybrid car to be produced overseas, a Hyundai Motor spokeswoman said on Thursday.
 Sonata hybrids being sold in the United States and other markets are currently made in South Korea.